FaisalSuwayyid/CAKL/README.md

 CAKL: Commutative Algebra K-mer Learning

 CAKL is an alignment-free method that computes k-mer algebraic representations of sequences based on k-mer analysis leveraging tools from commutative algebra, as detailed in the main manuscript.
-Though the code is designed for DNA sequences, the method can be generalized to arbitary finite sequences.
+Though the code is designed for DNA sequences, the method can be generalized to arbitrary finite sequences.

 Copyright © 2025 Faisal Suwayyid.